 Kawhi Leonard is a special player, but you already knew that.

-A lockdown defender and polished scorer, The Claw is on a tear, leading his Toronto Raptors all the way to the Eastern Conference Finals and perhaps beyond.
+A lockdown defender and polished scorer, The Claw is on a tear, leading his Toronto Raptors all the way to their first NBA title.

-Coming off a game-winning buzzer-beater, see some of Kawhi’s best kicks on and off the court in the latest Player Profile.
+Coming off a Game 6 for the record books, see some of Kawhi’s best kicks on and off the court in the latest Player Profile.

 Air Jordan 5 “3M”